Edible oil market in India

 Types Of Oils

 India is fortunate in having a wide range of oilseeds crops grown in its different agro climatic zones.
-Groundnut, mustard/rapeseed, sesame, safflower, linseed, niger seed/castor are the major traditionally cultivated oilseeds.
+Groundnut, mustard/rapeseed, sesame, sunflower seeds, linseed, niger seed/castor are the major traditionally cultivated oilseeds.
 Soyabean and sunflower have also assumed importance in recent years.
 Coconut oil, rice bran oil, cottonseed oil and oilseeds of tree are also a significant source of oils.
 Palm oil is grown in Andhra Pradesh, Karnataka, Tamil Nadu in addition to Kerala and Andaman & Nicobar Islandsnow.

 India is a vast country.
 Different regions have different preference of edible oil.
 For example, people in the South and West prefer groundnut oil while those in the East and North use mustard/rapeseed oil.
 Some regions in the South prefer to coconut and sesame oil while inhabitants of northern plain prefer Vanaspati, a term used to denote a partially hydrogenated edible oil mixture.